James T. Aubrey: Practical approach

 Laughlin told Time magazine, "You just can't deal with Aubrey.
-He realizes that litigation can be a great expense, and that because of legal delays, the film will have disappeared long before your case comes to court."
+He realizes that litigation can be a great expense, and that because of legal delays, the film will have disappeared long before your case comes to court".
 Aubrey engaged in another infamous feud with Sam Peckinpah, who in 1973 began work on the Western Pat Garrett and Billy the Kid.
-Aubrey cut Peckinpah's budget early in production, disallowing him to reshoot crucial footage, pushing back the release date to Memorial Day, and cutting nearly 20 minutes of the film.
-Editor Roger Spottiswoode said, "Aubrey was ordering scenes cut out for no other reason except he knew Sam didn't want them cut."
-Film critic John Simon wrote Aubrey "deserves to be made a honorary or, rather, dishonorable member of the film editor's union."
+Aubrey cut Peckinpah's budget early in production, preventing him from reshooting crucial footage, pushing back the release date to Memorial Day, and cutting nearly 20 minutes of the film.
+Editor Roger Spottiswoode said, "Aubrey was ordering scenes cut out for no other reason except he knew Sam didn't want them cut".
+Film critic John Simon wrote Aubrey "deserves to be made a honorary or, rather, dishonorable member of the film editor's union".

 MGM had disagreements with the Motion Picture Association of America (MPAA) and its film rating system which had been instituted in 1968.
-MGM resigned from the MPAA in 1971 over the issue of ratings and "exorbitant dues charges," Aubrey said.
+MGM resigned from the MPAA in 1971 over the issue of ratings and "exorbitant dues charges", Aubrey said.
 In October 1971, MGM announced that it was to build the world's largest hotel in Las Vegas (MGM Grand Hotel), and was to enter the cruise ship business.
 The next month, the company announced fiscal 1971 profits of $16.3 million, a sharp rise from the $1.6 million in fiscal 1970, and the highest in a quarter century.

-After four years at MGM, Aubrey announced his resignation, declaring, "The job I agreed to undertake has been accomplished."
+After four years at MGM, Aubrey announced his resignation, declaring, "The job I agreed to undertake has been accomplished".
 Kerkorian was named as his successor on October 31, 1973.
-Time magazine declared, "Under Aubrey, MGM churned out profitable, medium-budget schlock like Skyjacked and Black Belly of the Tarantula; directors often charged him with philistine meddling, and he alienated many of them", but "as a financial auteur, Aubrey may have deserved an Oscar."
+Time magazine declared, "Under Aubrey, MGM churned out profitable, medium-budget schlock like Skyjacked and Black Belly of the Tarantula; directors often charged him with philistine meddling, and he alienated many of them", but "as a financial auteur, Aubrey may have deserved an Oscar".
+Others agreed with Max Palevsky, who said that Aubrey had improved MGM "by selling off any part of the company that was profitable so that he could cover up his mistakes".
+"He made inexpensive films, which was a good idea, but they were almost uniformly bad, which wasn't", Canby wrote: "When there was any chance that a film might be good, he, or someone else, interfered in the production".